DIRECTLab/carla-energy-consumption/notes/research.md

 - [Double-D coil models](https://ieeexplore.ieee.org/document/7802607)
     - Notes that voltage due to the vehicle moving relative to the transmitter is ignored - we should do the same
     - Trapezoidal in direction of travel, with equations for different sizes
+        - See Equation 8, supported by Figure 12 and Figure 1